How Important Are Your GCSE Choices?

-In a few short months, 13 and 14 year olds around the country will have to decide which subjects they wish to start pursuing at GCSE level in September.
+This spring, 13 and 14 year olds in Year 9 around the country will have to decide which subjects they wish to start pursuing at GCSE level in September.

 How on earth was I going to just choose four?